National Collegiate Cancer Foundation: History

 In 2005, at the age of 22, while at Wagner College in Staten Island, Dan Waeger was diagnosed with cancer, initially thought to be Cancer of Unknown Primary.
 After nearly a year of treatment, the diagnosed as non-small cell lung carcinoma (adenocarcinoma) despite never having been a smoker.
 After nearly four years of treatment, Waeger died on March 16, 2009.

 Waeger founded the National Collegiate Cancer Foundation in October 2005, accompanied by a web site in January 2006.

 Activities

 Each year, the Foundation awards $1,000 scholarships to young adult cancer survivors who display a winning attitude in their fight against cancer.
+Scholarships are also awarded to young adults who have lost a parent or guardian to cancer.
+Between 2006 and 2022, the NCCF has awarded over 675 scholarships.

 The Foundation's primary fundraising activity is the Waeger C.U.P., and annual golf tournament held at the Royal Oaks Golf Club in Lebanon, Pennsylvania.
 The C.U.P's name is a nod to Dan's initial diagnosis of Cancer of the Unknown Primary (CUP).
+In their first year, the tournament raised $12,000.

 NCCF is a founding member of the Lance Armstrong Foundation's LIVESTRONG Young Adult Alliance, a consortium of scientists, government agencies, clinicians, non-profit organizations, and public health officials whose goal is to raise awareness and effect positive change for young adults with cancer.